-This exhibition contains artworks that deal with themes, images and stories that some viewers may find distressing, including children’s experiences of residential schools, war, and the aftermath of conflict.
-An Exhibition Viewing Guide will be available in the gallery with more information; a digital version is available here.
+This exhibition contains artworks that deal with themes, images and stories that some viewers may find distressing, including children's experiences of residential schools, war, and the aftermath of conflict.
+An Exhibition Viewing Guide will be available in the gallery with more information; a digital version can be found in the links below.

 Evidence is a group exhibition featuring contemporary artists who highlight the unique and alternative perspectives of the world that can be found in art by children.
 The projects in Evidence by Brian Belott, Petrit Halilaj, Ulrike Müller, Oscar Murillo, and Alanis Obomsawin, draw art by children into the framework of contemporary art, from which such cultural production has been historically excluded.

 In spite of its invisibility, art by children has played a major role in the history of modern art since 1900.
 Between and after the World Wars, it was used by artists to help make sense of a world turned upside down.
 From Picasso to Dubuffet, countless artists were drawn to children’s distinct and unbridled modes of expression, amassing vast collections of art by children.
 Like their modernist forebears, the artists in Evidence recognize that children possess an embodied relationship to space that is lost or transformed in adulthood.
 By contrast, these artists foreground the work of children itself, such that it maintains its integrity within the framework of the adult artists’ respective practices.